google/yggdrasil-decision-forests/documentation/rtd/hyper_parameters.md

 This page lists the **learners** (i.e. learning algorithms) and their respective hyper-parameters.
 Hyper-parameters can be set in one of two ways:

 1. With a training protobuffer configuration.
-This option is recommended for the CLI and C++ APIs.
+This option is recommanded for the CLI and C++ APIs.
 For example:

 ```